rajeshgundekari/investment-calculator-app/README.md

   2. User Input for holding the 4 input fields ( INITIAL INVESTMENT, ANNUAL INVESTMENT, EXPECTED RETURN, DURATION)
   3. Results for showing the outcome of the given input.

+The "util" folder contains "investment.js" file for interest computation logic, and "formatter" constant for formatting the values to '$' format.

 **Valiadtions:**
 Duration should be greater than or equal to 1 to calculate otherwise.